 Violations of the student attire guidelines will be dealt with on an individual basis.
-If the student's attire or grooming threatens the health or safety of any other person, then discipline for dress or grooming violations should be consistent with discipline policies for similar violations

-Students will be asked to correct their appearance.
+Students may be asked to correct their appearance.

 SCHOOL WIDE POSITIVE BEHAVIOR

 The Jersey Shore Area School District is part of the School Wide Positive Behavior initiative.
 At the high school our motto is SHORE Pride: Safety, Honesty, Ownership, Respect, and Enthusiasm.
 The basic expectations are listed on the chart on the next page.